Shaun King (American football)

-Shaun Earl King (born May 29, 1977) is an American football coach and former quarterback.
-King was the running backs coach at South Florida.
-King is now a afternoon co host on the Las Vegas sports wagering channel, VSiN.
-He played college football at Tulane.
-King was drafted in the second round of the 1999 NFL draft by the Tampa Bay Buccaneers.
-He was also a member of the Arizona Cardinals, Indianapolis Colts, and Detroit Lions of the National Football League (NFL), as well as the Las Vegas Gladiators of the Arena Football League (AFL), and Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Shaun Earl King (born May 29, 1977) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Tulane Green Wave and was selected in the second round of the 1999 NFL draft by the Tampa Bay Buccaneers.
+King was also a member of the NFL's Arizona Cardinals, Indianapolis Colts, and Detroit Lions, as well as the Las Vegas Gladiators of the Arena Football League (AFL) and Hamilton Tiger-Cats of the Canadian Football League (CFL).

+After his playing career, he was an assistant college coach for the South Florida Bulls.
+He later became an afternoon co-host on the Las Vegas sports wagering channel, VSiN.

 College career

-After graduating from Gibbs High School in 1995, King played college football at Tulane University from 1995 to 1998, leading Tulane to an undefeated season and a win over Brigham Young University in the Liberty Bowl, in the process setting the single-season NCAA Division I-A record for passing efficiency in 1998 of 183.3.
+After graduating from Gibbs High School in 1995, King played college football at Tulane University from 1995 to 1998, leading Tulane to an undefeated season and a win over Brigham Young University in the Liberty Bowl, in the process setting the then single-season NCAA Division I-A record for passing efficiency in 1998 of 183.3.
 In the same year he became the first player in NCAA history to both pass for 300 yards and rush for 100 yards in the same game against Army on November 14.
 His quarterback coach was Rich Rodriguez and his head coach was Tommy Bowden.
 He finished 10th in voting for the 1998 Heisman Trophy.
 King is a member of Kappa Alpha Psi fraternity.
-King co-captained the 1998 12-0 Green Wave along with right tackle Dennis O'Sullivan.
+King co-captained the 1998 12–0 Green Wave along with right tackle Dennis O'Sullivan.
 The style of offense that King ran at Tulane under Bowden was the Spread offense which is now a very popular style in NCAA football.